Google Pagespeed Insights for Publishers - Tips to Improve Website Page Speed

 What are Google's Core Web Vitals metrics?

-Google's Core Web Vitals are three metrics that evaluate page stability, page loading speed, and how quickly the page responds to user interaction.
-Core Web Vitals are measured and reported for both the desktop and mobile experience, and are accessible from within Google Search Console, as well as on their developer PageSpeed Insights page.
-Anyone that wants to measure their own site, or any site, can enter the page url and view the report.
+Google's Core Web Vitals measure page stability, loading speed, and responsiveness to user interaction.
+Core Web Vitals are measured and reported for desktop and mobile.
+You can access them on Google Search Console and PageSpeed Insights.
+To measure your site or any site, enter the page URL and view the report.

-• Cumulative Layout Shift (CLS) - CLS measures visual stability of the page and layout.
+If the page is busy loading other scripts and can't respond, the FID score will be lower.
+A good score is 100 milliseconds or less.
+If the page is busy loading other scripts and can't respond to the user, the FID score will be lower.
+A good score is 100 milliseconds or less. - Cumulative Layout Shift (CLS) - CLS measures the visual stability of the page and layout.
 If you tab down, do things move around?
-Do you have ads, images or page elements that load later, and cause the page layout to shift?
-This results in a poor CLS score.
-CLS rating of 0.1 or less is a good score.
+Do you have ads, images, or page elements that load later, and cause the page layout to shift?

 How Can Publishers Improve Page Loading Speed and Core Web Vitals?